 Laravel provides not only a complete and developer-friendly framework for creating PHP web applications, it also provides a local server for configuring your app.
 In this article, you’ll learn how to create a complete Laravel development environment in your local server, which you can then upload to a live production environment.
 In order to follow along with this tutorial, you will need to have some comfort with the Linux command line.
 For these examples, I’ll be using the

 apt package manager which comes bundled with Debian, Ubuntu, and some other Linux distributions.
 If you are using a different Linux distribution or alternate package manager, you should check to see what default packages are available, what you have installed, and veer where possible with the examples provided.
 Managing local and production Laravel apps is an ideal task for a managed or unmanaged VPS account.
+Learn more about VPS vs dedicated server hosting.

 - Installing PHP For Your Laravel Development Environment